zigunstuck/dev-from-zero/README.md

 # My fully self contained dev environment

-Designed to be run with containers can start fresh for every run.
+Designed to be run with containers that can start fresh for every run.

 Running: